 Counseling with the Satter Eating Competence Model (ecSatter)

-Conventional nutrition education is head learning: what to eat, correct portion sizes, prepare it this way.
-In contrast, you learn eating competence with your body.
-To become eating competent, you need new ways of experiencing food so you can respond to it in different and more positive ways.
+Conventional nutrition education is head learning: what and how much to eat, correct portion sizes, prepare it this way, avoid this and that.
+In contrast, you learn Eating Competence with your body.
+To become Eating Competent, you need new ways of experiencing food so you can respond to it in different and more positive ways.
 Most of all, you need permission to eat as much as you want of food you enjoy and to share pleasant eating times with others.1

-You learn eating competence with your body.
-To become eating competent, you need new ways of experiencing food so you can respond to it positively.
+You learn Eating Competence with your body, by experiencing food in new ways so you can respond to it positively.

 - How do you feel about eating that way?
 For instance, does your grazing and eating in a hit-or-miss fashion work for you?

 - What would you like to be different?
 Don’t settle for food selection answers.
-Keep asking until you get eating competence answers: feeling better about food and weight, being less picky, not being so troubled about how much to eat or how much to weight, having more enjoyable family meals, resolving wants/shoulds conflict with food selection.
+Keep asking until you get Eating Competence answers: feeling better about food and weight, being less picky, not being so troubled about how much to eat or how much to weigh, having more enjoyable family meals, resolving wants/shoulds conflict with food selection.

 Some people have entrenched eating problems

-Addressing eating instead of teaching food selection takes a lot of re-learning
+Addressing eating instead of teaching food selection takes re-learning

 1. Satter EM; Appendix C, What Surveys Say about our Eating.
 Secrets of Feeding a Healthy Family: How to Eat, How to Raise Good Eaters, How to Cook.
 Madison, WI: Kelcy Press ; 2008.